 Human aspects of business organization, as distinguished from economic and technical aspects, and how they influence efficiency, morale, and management practice.
-Prerequisite: Junior standing or above.
 Offered Fall even years.

 A comprehensive review of essential personnel management concepts, laws, controversies, and techniques for success currently being used in business.
 Offered for online Organizational Leadership major only.